-- (i) All those aged 65 years and over (born on or before 31 March 1949). - (ii) Children age 2 and 3yrs old. (date of birth on or after 2 September 2009 and on or before 1 September 2011). - (iii) All those aged over 6 months in a clinical at-risk group (see annex 1) - (iv) All pregnant women at any stage of pregnancy. - Those living in long-stay residential care homes or other long-stay care facilities (this does not include prisons, young offender institutions, university halls of residence etc);
+- (i) All those aged 65 years and over (born on or before 31 March 1950). - (ii) Children age 2 to 5yrs old and not yet in school. (date of birth on or after 2 September 2008 and on or before 1 September 2012). - (iii) Primary School children P1 7 (done through School, not GP, this includes those 4 and 5 year olds already in school)

-(vi) Unpaid carers and young carers.
+- (iv) All those aged over 6 months in a clinical at-risk group (see annex 1) - (v) All pregnant women at any stage of pregnancy. - (vi) Those living in long-stay residential care homes or other longstay care facilities (this does not include prisons, young offender institutions, university halls of residence etc); - (vii) Unpaid carers and young carers.
 The Scottish definition of a carer is: Someone who, without payment, provides help and support to a partner, child, relative, friend or neighbour, who could not manage without their help.
 This could be due to age, physical or mental illness, addiction or disability.
-A young carer is a child or young person under the age of 18 carrying out significant caring tasks and assuming a level of responsibility for another person, which would normally be taken by an adult.
+A young carer is a child or young person under the age of 18 carrying out significant caring tasks and assuming a level of responsibility for another person, which would normally be taken by an adult. - (viii) Front line health and social care workers whose work involves direct patient contact will also be offered vaccination.
+Employers are responsible for organising vaccination arrangements for all eligible health and social care workers.
+NHS employed staff are the responsibility of the NHS Board, but staff directly employed by independent contractors are the responsibility of that contractor.